Skip to Content

 1. Marinade pork with soy sauce, oyster sauce, sesame oil, cornstarch, and sugar for at least 30 minutes covered in refrigerator (up to over night).

-2. In a large nonstick pan or wok, add 1 tbsp of oil over medium-high heat.
+2. In a large nonstick pan or wok, add 1 tablespoon of oil over medium-high heat.
 Add the pork and stir fry until mostly browned, then remove from heat and set aside.

 4. With a spatula, move vegetables to one side of the skillet, if the pan is dry go ahead and add a little more oil.
 Then add the beaten eggs to the other side, and stir it to scramble.
 I actually usually just crack the eggs in to the pan and then scramble to skip beating the eggs resulting in an extra bowl to wash 🙂

-5. Add another tbsp of cooking oil, and then the cooked rice and stir to mix well.
+5. Add another tablespoon of cooking oil, and then the cooked rice and stir to mix well.

 6. Add pork and chopped bacon (optional) in to cooking pan, along with soy sauce, oyster sauce, sesame oil, pepper, and salt to taste, and stir fry everything to blend together.
 Cook for about 3 more minutes or until well mixed and pork is cooked thoroughly.